Ethics Review Committee (ERC)

 Executive Liaison Roles and Responsibilities:

 - Empowered to make decisions to support accomplishing the mission and objectives of the committee.
-Any direction of the committee that may violate Institute policy must be discussed with the Committee Chair and the President and CEO.
+Any direction of the committee that may violate PMI policy must be discussed with the Committee Chair and the President and CEO.

 - Works in coordination with the Committee Chair to develop agendas, set meeting dates and locations, and communicate meeting requirements using the following criteria: